-The Alpha Truck Mounted Attenuator (TMA) Model TMA 7190 has been equipped with a hydraulic pump which can be used to tilt the energy absorbing Cartridge from its horizontal position.
+The Alpha Truck Mounted Attenuator (TMA), Model TMA 7590 has been equipped with a hydraulic pump which can be used to tilt the energy absorbing Cartridge from its horizontal position as well as remotely latch it in the vertical position.
 The "tilting" feature may be used to prevent possible scraping of the rear end of the Cartridge as the truck travels in and out of sloped driveways.
 The driver simply activates the "UP" button from inside the cab to momentarily tilt the Cartridge up.
 When he removes his finger from the button, it will slowly bleed back down to its horizontal position.

-The hydraulic system can also be used to tilt the Cartridge to a full 90 degree "UP" position where it will be automatically locked.
+The hydraulic system can also be used to tilt the Cartridge to a full 90 degree "UP" position where it will stay locked.
 This feature allows the TMA equipped truck to be easily driven and parked in congested areas.
-It should be remembered that for the Alpha 70K TMA[®] to function properly during a crash, the Cartridge must be in the horizontal, "DOWN" position.
-To lower the Cartridge from the 90 degree "UP" position, the driver must exit the cab and check behind the Cartridge to make sure everything is clear before manually disengaging the locking braces.
+It should be remembered that for the TMA to function properly during a crash, the Cartridge must be in the horizontal, "DOWN" position.
+To lower the Cartridge from the 90 degree "UP" position, the driver must exit the cab and check behind the Cartridge to make sure everything is clear.